Careers in tech can be extremely lucrative, but knowing how to get there can be tough.

 About the author

 Evan Leong is the VP of Product at Devslopes.
 He’s been involved with B2C technology startups for the past decade, and is passionate about bringing affordable coding education to the world.
 Devslopes has taught over 200,000 students how to code worldwide, specializing in mobile development.
-You can claim an exclusive LTCWM deal on Devslopes membership today.

 This post has been sponsored by Devslopes.